Rod Blum: Government structure

 Blum cast his first vote in Congress against John Boehner's speakership, saying, "I was elected by Iowans to stand up to the status quo in Washington, D.C., and I refuse to turn my back on them with my first vote...
 With congressional approval ratings at historic lows, it's time for our elected officials to listen to the people and rethink business as usual so we can move our country forward together."

 According to USA Today, Blum has "made it his central focus to change the way Congress treats itself by supporting efforts to strip away the trappings of elective office."
 Blum and Democrat Beto O'Rourke started the Congressional Term Limits Caucus.
 He co-sponsored legislation to end lawmakers' access to first class travel and luxury car leases, he supports ending the congressional pension system, and he has introduced a bill to institute a lifetime ban on lawmakers ever becoming lobbyists.

 In 2015, Blum returned $102,000 of his unspent 2015 office budget to the United States Treasury to help pay down the national debt.
 He did not confirm whether he planned to donate half of his congressional salary to charity, which he had pledged to do on his campaign website.
 Blum said: "I'm not saying I didn't.
 I very well may have.
 But it's not something I'm going to comment on."

 Blum supported a constitutional amendment to enforce term limits for congressmen.
 When asked how many terms he was going to seek in an April 2015 interview, Blum responded, "I'm not going to term limit myself.
 I definitely believe in term limits, but I don't believe in unilaterally disarming...Do I see myself being in the House of Representatives 10 years from now?
 No, I don't."

 Immigration

 Blum supported President Donald Trump's first 2017 executive order.
 The order temporarily curtailed immigration from Iraq, Syria, Iran, Libya, Somalia, Sudan, and Yemen until better screening methods are devised.
 Blum stated that "...The bottom line is they can't properly vet people coming from war-torn areas like Syria and Iraq.
 If we can't vet people properly, then we shouldn't be allowing them into our country.
 I'm supportive of that."

 Abortion

 Blum opposed abortion.
 He had voted to defund Planned Parenthood.
 He supported creating a select committee to investigate Planned Parenthood for allegedly selling fetal tissue.

-Drug policy

-Blum has a "B" rating from NORML for his voting history regarding cannabis-related causes.
-Blum supports veterans having access to medical marijuana if recommended by their Veterans Health Administration doctor and if it is legal for medicinal purposes in their state of residence.
-He has voted in favor of federally funded programs regarding medical marijuana research.